TimSevereijns/JSON-Utilities/README.md

 # JSON Utilities

-This repository provides a series of functions that wrap the `rapidjson` library to enable easier serialization and deserialization.
+> A series of functions that wrap the `rapidjson` library to enable easier serialization and deserialization.

 ## Serialization